spagnoloG/uav-localization-2023/README.md

     make val
     ```
 Note: You can modify the `conf/configuration.yml` file for hyperparameter tuning as per your requirement.
-Note: Drone dataset is currently unavailable.
+Note: Dataset is currently unavailable.

 ## Model Architecture